Bluekoekj/bluekoekj.github.io/index.md

 ### About me

-My name is Thomas Hall (or Bluekoekj)

-### What I do

-I make apps and play games

-### Development projects
-These can be found at the top of the page, where the links are

-  <a href="https://discord.gg/UePMKbnTTn">My Discord Server
+My name is Thomas Hall (or Bluekoekj).
+I like to play games and make apps.
+This website was just for fun at first but I didnt know I would be editing it pretty much every day!

+  I hope you like it :)